 - Other high-tech integration

 Immersion is also known as presence, refers to the degree of reality that the viewer exists in the virtual environment as the protagonist.
 Viewers can put themselves in a virtual environment and become a part of the virtual environment by wearing interactive devices such as helmet-mounted displays and data gloves.
 The interaction between the viewer and various objects in the virtual environment makes the viewer feel like they are just like in the real world.
 The viewers’ brain tricks themselves with what they are seeing and hearing from the VR head-mounted displays or a VR headset giving them an immersion feeling and thinking that what they are experiencing feels real.
 Experience it yourself from one of our case studies created by our educators and students themselves.
-If you have a cardboard goggle or a VR head-mounted displays, for some viewing instructions check our viewing guide.
+If you have a cardboard goggle or a VR head-mounted display, for some viewing instructions check our viewing guide.
 Open the URL of the VR project, pop your phone into the head-mounted displays and experience being immersed in a virtual environment.

 Interaction refers to the user’s degree of manoeuvrability of objects in the simulated environment and the natural degree of feedback from the real environment.
 The human-computer interaction in VR technology is natural-like interaction.
 There are two types of interactions which are the three-degree-freedom (3DoF) interaction and the six-degree-freedom (6DoF) interaction.
 Normally, 3DoF is where a viewer can view a 360° image or video using a VR headset and move their head side to side to explore around; whilst the 6DoF requires a powerful gaming laptop or computer to process information to play and interact with using extra accessories such as sensors, data gloves and other sensing devices.
 The device adjusts the image and audio presented by the system according to the movement of the viewer’s head, hands, eyes, language and body.
 Viewers can inspect or manipulate objects in the virtual environment through natural skills such as their own language, body movements or actions.

 Since the VR system is equipped with sensing and responsive devices for sight, hearing, touch, and kinesthetics, viewers can obtain various perceptions such as vision, hearing, touch, and kinaesthesia through human-computer interaction in the virtual environment to achieve an immersive experience.
 The research and development of VR are to expand human cognition and perception capabilities and establish a harmonious human-machine environment.
-VR technology is a perfect combination of human and technology that is a product of computer graphics and human-computer interaction technology.
+VR technology is a perfect combination of humans and technology that is a product of computer graphics and human-computer interaction technology.
 Humans occupy a very important position in the entire system.
 Using the means of VR technology, we can get an “immersive” experience of the research object and environment, thereby enhancing the breadth and depth of human cognition, and broadening the “cognition space” and “method space” for humans to understand the objective world.
-Ultimately achieve a more essential reflection the essence of the objective world.
+Ultimately achieve a more essential reflection of the essence of the objective world.

 Immersive VR System